 Dr Anthony Golding-Cook (Male) : BSc (Hons), BM (Hons & Dist Clin Med), MRCGP, DRCOG, DFFP, DIMC RCS Ed

-I am an Honorary Fellow at the Peninsula Medical School and my responsibilities at Pathfields include coordination of medical student education and academic research.
-I have three children (two at university and one at school) and live on Dartmoor, where I enjoy traditional folk music and dance, walking and photography.
+I am an Honorary Fellow at the Peninsula Medical School and my responsibilities at Pathfields include coordination of medical student education, medicines management, the patient experience and emergency care.
+I have three grown-up children and live on Dartmoor, where I enjoy traditional folk music, dance, cycling and photography.

 I completed my medical degree in Dundee in 2004, following which I moved to the South West, working at Derriford and the Royal Cornwall Hospitals .
 I completed my GP training and have worked in a number of practices in the Plymouth area.
 My professional interests include minor surgery, ENT and dermatology.
 Outside interests include following the Scotland rugby team, swimming and baking (to the benefit of the Pathfields team).